mabau/pystencils/CONTRIBUTING.md

 1. All functionality that is implemented through this Merge Request should be covered by unit tests.
 These are implemented in `pystencil_tests`
 2. If the Merge Request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
 3. If you have a maintainer status for `pystencils`, you can merge Merge Requests to the master branch.
 However, every Merge Request needs to be reviewed by another developer.
-Thus it is not allowed to merge Merge Request, which is submitted by oneself.
+Thus it is not allowed to merge a Merge Request, which is submitted by oneself.

 ## Tips